omneo/omneo-vue-storefront/docs/guide/composables/useProfileAggregations.md

 - `aggregations`
 An object containing the aggregations
 - `loading`
-Denotes whether the useAggregations composable is loading
+Denotes whether the useProfileAggregations composable is loading
 - `error`
 An object containing errors for each of the methods described above